lumotist/backend/README.md

 **Important:** Do not have the the auth token in the headers for endpoints that don't require it.

-Example error response for invalid token:
+Example error response for invalid token (401 Unauthorized):

 	{
 	    "detail": "Invalid token."